 This is merely a preview.
 We’ll go into deeper specifics regarding these details right now.

 6 Reasons Why Dogs Suck on Blankets

 Like their mothers, blankets are cuddly and cozy.
-Puppies who rely on blankets for comfort and security don’t usually grow out of it.
+Puppies who rely on blankets for comfort and security don’t usually grow out of them.
 They continue to do so throughout their entire lives.

 Stuffed toys, pillows, or even a piece of their owner’s clothes can help.
 Some dogs may even knead the blankets in a friendly manner.
-They do this to get them closer to lie to them.
+They do this to get them closer to lay to them.

 Here are some probable reasons why your dog has been behaving this way.